Aman-Godara/terraform-aws-api-gateway-resource-endpoints/README.md

 - Newer version of module might be backwards incompatible as Terraform Language is a work in progress.
 Though migration guides will be helpful.
 - DOCUMENTATION is not going to be a small one (not present yet, hence quite small as of now)

-# How to setup the module (one time setup)
+# How to setup the module

-### Pre-requisities for using the module
+### Pre-requisities
 1. Terraform
 2. AWS CLI
-3. AWS access & secret key
+3. AWS access & secret key of your AWS Management Console

 ### Follow the steps given below